artist statement (2020)

 I am a dancer.
 I am a dancer.
 I am a dancer.
 I produce, I create, I gather, I write, but everything I do is in service of creating a world where we can each move from our souls with our full body.
 My art-making process always begins from movement first: I compose in the doing.
 Art helps us to understand our place in the world.
 Space grounds us in relationship to what we already share.
 Movement enlivens places.
 Artists offers people a new way of seeing what is already there.

 I am a mixed-race, pansexual, Jewish but interfaith-raised, half-Chinese granddaughter of immigrants, woman of color.
 But, when I describe my work, I don’t start from these identities.
 Instead, I create and produce work that invites artists to bring their full selves to the stage.
 This is one of the reasons I insist on improvisation over set choreography, in solo work and devised collective process over interpreting repertory.
 I believe that we are each a product of our lived experiences and as a performer, sharing live, lived experience is what I do.
 As someone who often code-switches between cultures, faiths and disciplines, I know that learning from difference is the way forward.
 I am interested in art that brings us together to witness the sparkling peculiarities of each person.

 I love food.
 Food is culture and community.
-Sharing it, we care for eachother, just as the land has cared for us.
-Outside of the dance studio, I garden, and I am a longtime volunteer with a CSA.
+Sharing it, we care for each other, just as the land has cared for us.
+Outside of the dance studio, I am an beginning organic farmer and rooftop gardener.
 Sharing of food is often incorporated in small but inextricable ways into my performances or the events I produce.
 This is aligned with my belief that artists have a responsibility to consider their audience’s experiences.
 Following the examples of women in my family, I embrace hosting as a practice, a responsibility and a way to create welcoming inviting spaces.